BlakexLim/javascript-prep-0124-code-solutions/prep-javascript-functions/prep-javascript-functions-quiz-notes.md

 - How do you call a function?
 By writing the function's name with () parenthesis after
 - What is the difference between a parameter and an argument?
+A parameter is a placeholder for an argument to be passed into.
 ## Notes

 All student notes should be written here.